-Thus far in the history of Richmond's Public Art Program, most of the commissioned work has been sited in or near the downtown area.
-To engender interest and enthusiasm about public art in the city, the program must be active in neighborhoods outside of the core to engage more citizens.
+Thus far in the history of Richmond's Public Art Program, most of the commissioned work has been sited in or near the downtown area because the percent-for-art funding was tied to new municipal Capital Improvement Program (CIP) projects.
+To engender interest and enthusiasm about public art in the city, the program must be active in neighborhoods outside of the downtown core to engage more citizens.
 Smaller-scale projects created by artists that interact with neighborhood residents can contribute to the texture and identity of an area and help provide a sense of community by adding landmarks, touchstones, and a unique character.
 By dispersing public art throughout Richmond and reaching a greater percentage of the populace, the program will become truly and fully public.
+Pooling CIP funds for future projects will provide a potential funding source for expanding the reach of public art beyond the downtown core.